john-gaffrey/jubilant-train/README.md

     - runs tests a 1024x1024 matrix.
 Default is 512.
 - `make clean`
 - `make all`
-    - builds all programs, does not run tests
+    - builds all programs, does not run any tests